MoafiaArif/CODSOFT/To Do List Tak 1 .md

 3.Install the required dependencies (if any):  pip install tkinter

-4.Run the application python password_generator.py
+4.Run the application python To Do List Tak 1.py

 # Requirements
    Create a textfile named "tasklist" in the same folder.